Mode of StudyFull-time

 Sport managers bring business knowledge and commercial expertise to the world of sport.

-If you have an HND or Foundation degree in a subject related to sports or business and the ambition to work in sport management, you can top up your qualification to a Bachelor's degree on this BSc (Hons) Sport Management (Top-Up) degree.
+With a Level 5 qualification – such as an HND or Foundation degree in a subject related to sports or business – and the ambition to work in sport management, you can earn a full Bachelor's degree on this BSc (Hons) Sport Management top-up course.

-When you complete the course, you'll have the knowledge, understanding and practical experience for a career in sport management and related sectors.
+By developing skills in sports entrepreneurship, management, marketing, analytics and more, you'll graduate with the knowledge, understanding and practical experience for a career in sport management and a range of related sectors.